shahednasser/cross-post-notion/README.md

     - `frontmatter_labels`: A JSON object that allows you to override the labels of the frontmatter fields.
     - `extra_frontmatter`: Allows you to add extra frontmatter to the output markdown.
     - `extra_frontmatter_mapper`: If you want the values of the frontmatter keys in `extra_frontmatter` to be pulled out of Notion, you can map each key to a property name in the Notion document.
+- `devto`: A JSON object with all configurations related to Dev.to.
+These are:
+  - `should_publish`: A boolean value indicating whether the article should be created in dev.to as a draft or it should be published.
+  - `properties`: A JSON object that allows you to override the name of the properties in Notion to pull the values of frontmatter fields.
+You can set the following properties:
+    - `title`
+    - `date`
+    - `description`
+    - `tags`
+    - `series`
+    - `canonical_url`
+    - `description`

 ### Environment Variables when Loading Configurations from a Custom File